JuliaGraphics/Luxor.jl/docs/src/index.md

 ### Text clipping

-You can use newly-created text paths as a clipping region - here the text paths are 'filled' with names of randomly chosen Julia functions.
+You can use newly-created text paths as a clipping region - here the text paths are 'filled' with names of randomly chosen Julia functions:

 ![text clipping](examples/text-path-clipping.png)